 Our worship time always includes time for prayer and/or reflection and a range of interactive activities to explore the key messages.
 Our worship table is a focus point which includes a cross and candles as well as a coloured cloth to represent the time of the liturgical year.

 The whole school comes together for Collective Worship on 4 days of the week.
-On the other day, worship takes place either as a key stage group or as a class.
-Parents, carers and families are invited to join us on a Friday for our ‘Celebration Assembly’ at 8:55am where we hear about children’s achievements over the week and celebrate birthdays.
+On the other day, worship takes place either as a class group.
+Parents, carers and families are invited to join us on a Friday for our ‘Celebration Assembly’ at 2:30pm where we hear about children’s achievements over the week and celebrate birthdays.

-A group of children from Y2-Y6 form our Worship Committee.
+A group of children from Y6 form our Worship Team.
 They help to plan, lead and evaluate Collective Worship.

 Collective Worship is led by different staff from within school as well as external people.
-In the absence of a vicar at the moment, members of St Barnabas Church leadership team lead our worship on a regular basis and other groups such as YOYO and Lifezone (Rock Church) are regular leaders.
+In the absence of a vicar at the moment, members of St Barnabas Church leadership team lead our worship on a regular basis and other groups such as YOYO are regular leaders.

 We enjoy leading and taking part in Collective Worship and services at St Barnabas Church.